weiping-playnext/Zenject/Documentation/SubContainers.md

 <img src="../UnityProject/Assets/Plugins/Zenject/Documentation/ShipFacadeExample1.png?raw=true" alt="Ship Facade Example"/>

 * The idea here is that everything at or underneath the Ship game object should be considered inside it's own sub-container.
 When we're done, we should be able to add multiple ships to our scene, each with their own components ShipHealthHandler, ShipInputHandler, etc. that can treat each other as singletons.
-* Try to validate your scene by pressing CTRL+SHIFT+V.  You should get an error that looks like this: `Unable to resolve type 'ShipHealthHandler' while building object with type 'Ship'.`
+* Try to validate your scene by pressing `CTRL+ALT+V`.
+You should get an error that looks like this: `Unable to resolve type 'ShipHealthHandler' while building object with type 'Ship'.`
 * This is because the ShipHealthHandler component has not been added to our sub-container.
 To address this:
-    * Click on the HealthHandler game object and then click Add Component and type Zenject Binding (if you don't know what that is read the scene bindings section on the main page)
+    * Click on the HealthHandler game object and then click Add Component and type Zenject Binding (see <a href="../README.md#scene-bindings">here</a> for details on this feature)
     * Drag the Ship Health Handler Component to the Components field of Zenject Binding
-* Validate again by pressing CTRL+SHIFT+V.  You should now get this error instead: `Unable to resolve type 'Ship' while building object with type 'GameRunner'.`
+* Validate again by pressing `CTRL+ALT+V`.
+You should now get this error instead: `Unable to resolve type 'Ship' while building object with type 'GameRunner'.`
 * Our Ship component also needs to be added to the container.
 To address this, once again:
     * Click on the Ship game object and then click Add Component and type Zenject Binding
     * Drag the Ship Component to the Components field of Zenject Binding
 * If we attempt to validate again you should notice the same error occurs.
 This is because by default, ZenjectBinding only adds its components to the nearest container - in this case Ship.
 This is not what we want though.
 We want Ship to be added to the scene container because we want to use it as the Facade for our sub-container.
-To address this we can explicitly tell ZenjectBinding which context to apply the binding to by dragging the SceneContext game object and dropping it on to the Context property of the Zenject binding
+We can do this just by checking the "Use Scene Context" flag on the ZenjectBinding.
+We can also explicitly choose the context to use by using the Context property but it is easier to use this flag if we're only interested in using the scene context.
-* Validation should now pass succesfully.
+* Validation should now pass successfully.
 * If you run the scene now, you should see a health display in the middle of the screen, and you should be able to press Space bar to apply damage, and the up/down arrows to move the ship

 Also note that we can add installers to our ship sub-container in the same way that we add installers to our Scene Context - just by dropping them into the Installers property of GameObjectContext.
 In this example we used MonoBehaviour's for everything but we can also add however many plain C# classes we want here and have those classes available everywhere in the sub-container just like we do here for MonoBehaviour's by using ZenjectBinding.